2 Tips on Analysis

 The second problem is one of interpretation.
 Just because two treatments or varieties share a letter does not mean they are equivalent.
 It only means that they were not found to be different.
 A funny distinction, but alas.
 There is an entire branch of statistics, ‘equivalence testing’ devoted to just this topic - how to test if two things are actually the same.
 This involves the user declaring a maximum allowable numeric difference for a variable in order to determine if two items are statistically different or equivalent - something that these pairwise comparisons are not doing.]

 Another problem is that doing all pairwise comparison may not align with experimental goals.
 In many circumstances, not every pairwise combination is of any interest or relevance to the study.
-Additionally, complex treatment structure may necessitate custom constrasts that highlight differences between the marginal estimate of multiple treatments versus another.
+Additionally, complex treatment structure may necessitate custom contrasts that highlight differences between the marginal estimate of multiple treatments versus another.
 For example, there may be 2 levels of ‘high’ nitrogen fertilizer treatment with two different sources (i.e. types of fertilizer).
 A researcher may want to contrast those two levels together against ‘low’ nitrogen treatment levels.